 The federal government (specifically the Department of Labor) assumes that all employees must be paid overtime if they work more than a certain number of hours in a week.
 Even some salaried employees must be paid overtime.

 An Important Change in Overtime Regulations for Exempt Employees

 The new Department of Labor rule, effective January 1, 2020. increases the salary level for exemption from overtime, from $455 a week to $684 a week.
-This change applies to exempt employees: (executive, administrative, professional, outside sales, and computer employees).
+Employees paid less than $684 a week must have their hours tracked and must be paid if they work over 40 hours in a week.
+This change applies to all types of exempt employees: (executive, administrative, professional, outside sales, and computer employees).

 The former requirement was that a salaried employee paid more $455 a week ($23,660 a year) or more was not subject to overtime.
-The proposed change would mean that an exempt employee who is paid pay $684 a week ($35,568 a year) or more would not be subject to overtime.
+The increase means that an exempt employee who is paid $684 a week (the equivalent of $35,568 a year) or more would not be subject to overtime.

 In addition, the total annual compensation level for "highly compensated employees (HCEs)" has been increased from the current level of $100,000 to $107,432 a year.
 To be exempt as an HCE, an employee must also receive at least the new standard salary amount of $684 per week on a salary or fee basis (without regard to the payment of non-discretionary bonuses and incentive payments)..